 If only one parent is able to appear with the child to apply for the passport, one of the following will be required in addition to the above requirements:

-- Statement of Consent Form DS-3053: Submit this form if you are the non-applying parent or guardian providing written consent for your minor child to apply for a U.S. passport because you are unable to appear in person with your child (Statement of Consent)
+- Statement of Consent Form DS-3053: Submit this form if you are the non-applying parent or guardian providing written consent for your minor child to apply for a U.S. passport because you are unable to appear in person with your child (Statement of Consent).
+The form DS-3053 must be completed and signed by a Notary Public in the USA or at a U.S. Embassy overseas.
+A local overseas notary is not acceptable.
+We accept only original DS-3053.

 - Statement of Consent Form DS-5525: Submit this form if you are the applying parent or guardian, and the written consent of the non-applying parent or guardian cannot be obtained (Statement of Exigent Special Family Circumstances).

-- Evidence of the appearing parent’s sole authority for the passport, in one of the following forms:
+Submit evidence of the appearing parent’s sole authority of the child for the passport, in one of the following forms:

 - Consular Report of Birth Abroad (Form FS-240) or Certification of Birth Abroad (Form DS-1350) listing only applying parent; or